Ankurcr7/Android-Studios/README.md

 # Hello!
 ## I make some Mobile Applications in Android Studios

+#### If you want to download the apk file from here then download the file from a particular folder which you want and go to your storage apk section and click on it to install the app....

+Download this file `app-debug.apk`

+<br>

 ### 1st APP: Multiplication Table

-#### If you want to download the apk file from here then download the below mentioned file and go to your storage apk section and click on it to install the app....
-<br>

 <div>
     <img src="Multiplication_Table/Screenshot%20(475).png" width="280px" >